ninell-oldenburg/ai-risk-data/README.md

 ## Technical Validation

-We perform duplicate detection on papers and forum posts, gender predicition as briefly described above, and topic analysis using Latent Dirichlet Allocation (Blei & Jordan, 2001).
-Find details on the technical validation in the paper and under `docs/methology.md`.
+We perform duplicate detection on papers and forum posts, gender prediction as briefly described above, and topic analysis using Latent Dirichlet Allocation (Blei, Ng, & Jordan, 2001).
+Find details on the technical validation in the paper and under `docs/methodology.md`.

 ## Metadata